 The Nature of Electrolytes

 When atoms combine to make compounds they bind to each other by electrical forces of attraction.
 Positive charges attract negative charges and these strong forces create a bond between atoms.
 These bonds can take different forms: some are covalent bonds in which atoms share valence electrons.
 The negatively charged electrons occupy the space between the positively charged nuclei and both nuclei are attracted to the electrons.
-Other bonds are ionic bonds in which atoms gain electrons to become a negatively charged anion or by lose electrons to become a positively charged cation.
+Other bonds are ionic bonds in which atoms gain electrons to become a negatively charged anion or lose electrons to become a positively charged cation.
 These ions then attract each other directly with no electrons between them.

 Chemical bonds are formed and broken during chemical reactions that change one substance into another.
-Chemicals bonds may also be temporarily broken by dissolving a compound in water.
+Chemical bonds may also be temporarily broken by dissolving a compound in water.
 Some compounds have bonds that can be broken to create two or more freely moving ions when the compound dissolves in water.
 This is due to the fact that water is a strongly polar molecule.
 It has two oppositely charged poles that strongly attract other atoms and molecules.
 In the illustration at right water molecules are shown dissolving ions from a solid crystal.
 The water molecules’ positively charged poles attract negative ions away from the crystal and then surround them as the ions then become mobile and move around in the solution.
 The negative poles of the water molecules do the same for the positive ions.
 The ions remain surrounded by water molecules just as a famous pop star is always surrounded by an entourage.
 Chemical compounds which break up into ions when dissolved in water are called electrolytes.
 There are other compounds which dissolve well in water but which do not break into separate ions.
 Such compounds are called non-electrolytes.
 Finally, a third class of compounds, called weak electrolytes, are found to produce a small number of ions when dissolved in water.
 The majority of the molecules of weak electrolytes remain as whole, uncharged molecules but a small fraction break up into cations and anions.
 This lab is not concerned with weak electrolytes.

 Concentration of Solutions